 In addition to the work being done with contagious diseases, the University of Saskatchewan is using disruptive technology to produce isotopes for medical diagnostics without the use of a nuclear reactor, and without creating radioactive waste.
 The new technologies were developed through Canadian Isotopes Innovation, a branch of the University of Saskatchewan-owned Canadian Light Source.
 The University is also a leader in community-engaged health research using robotic technology to delivery healthcare to rural and remote communities, and in One Reproductive Health care, which studies animal and human reproductive health issues.

-It’s just such research initiatives that helped draw experts from a diverse range of specialties to the One Health World Congress in Saskatoon in 2018.
-Four days of workshops, symposia, debates and scientific presentations addressed how human, environmental and animal health are interconnected, and how each discipline can work together to combat infectious diseases.
+It’s just such research initiatives that helped draw experts from a diverse range of specialties to Saskatoon's One Health World Congress.
+Through workshops, symposia, debates and scientific presentations delegates addressed how human, environmental and animal health are interconnected, and how each discipline can work together to combat infectious diseases.

 Vikram Misra, University of Saskatchewan professor of microbiology at the Western College of Veterinary Medicine notes that University of Saskatchewan’s One Health research approach to undergraduate, graduate, and faculty training and research programs was a key factor in the organizing committee’s decision to host the conference in Saskatoon.